How To Remove Scratches From A Windshield

 Ready for another homemade concoction for scratch repair that might astonish you?

-Baking soda combined with traditional toothpaste.
-We’re serious.
+Baking soda combined with conventional toothpaste.
+We’re earnest.

 Yet, it only works well on minor scratches and requires repeated applications since it wears away rather rapidly.